 What is the Working Principle of MCCB?

 At its core, the working principle of an MCCB is straightforward.
 When an overcurrent or short circuit occurs in an electrical circuit, the MCCB detects the fault and automatically interrupts the flow of current.
 This action helps to prevent damage to the circuit and the connected electrical devices, as well as ensuring the safety of the personnel operating the system.
+In industrial applications, models such as Schneider MCCB and Siemens MCCB are widely trusted for their reliability and performance.

 The image above shows a detailed view of a Molded Case Circuit Breaker (MCCB) with its key components labeled.
 Understanding these components is crucial for comprehending how MCCBs function to provide reliable circuit protection.